bujjimay20/nextjs-dashboard/README.md

 # nextjs-dashboard
-Understanding the NextJs With Practice
+This Repository describes the Understanding the NextJs features With examples and Practice